-I’ve printed out the 3 x 2 labels on A5 to create tiny cards to suit my draws.
-Stationery labels make great additions to any desk set up to make equipment quick to find, especially if you send a student into your room to fetch something!
+I’ve printed out the 3 x 2 labels on notecards to create tiny cards to suit my drawers.
+School supply labels make great additions to any desk set up to make supplies quick to find, especially if you send a student into your room to fetch something!

 The wonderful thing about creating editable labels to suit a range of sizes is that you can have continuity throughout the resources on your desk.

-Create folder spine covers, and pair them with in-tray labels to give your office equipment a seamless feel.
-Label student books in the same way so they never get misplaced again!
+Create folder spine covers, and pair them with in-tray labels to give your office supplies a seamless feel.
+Label student journals and folders in the same way so they never get misplaced again!

-Students will know by sight which book goes where, and your classroom will look neat and put together.
+Students will know by sight which journal and folder goes where, and your classroom will look neat and put together.

 Password Keep Cards